 Related questions and answers

-A hybrid connection allows you to establish bi-directional, binary stream communication between two networked applications, one or both parties can reside behind NATs or Firewalls.
+A hybrid connection allows you to establish bi-directional, binary stream communication between two networked applications, and one or both parties can reside behind NATs or firewalls.
 The listener that accepts this relayed connection and the sender that initiates the connection can both be implemented on any platform, and in any language, that has a basic WebSocket capability, including the WebSocket API in most web browsers.

 The premium tier of Service Bus messaging is a flat daily rate per messaging unit purchased.
-Namespaces created as premium can have 1, 2, or 4 messaging units which will each accrue the given number of messaging unit daily rate charges.
+Namespaces created as premium can have 1, 2 or 4 messaging units, which will each accrue the given number of messaging unit daily rate charges.
 Premium namespaces can have the number of purchased messaging units changed at any time, but the daily rate is based on the maximum number of message units assigned to the namespace at any time.

 The relay counts each message sent to the relay, and each message sent by the relay, as billable.
 A billable message is a data frame of at most 64 KB.
 If a message exceeds 64 KB, such as an HTTP reply that returns an image, each further 64 KB counts as an additional billable message.
 For a normal relayed service that implements a request/response scheme, the request first travels to the relay, then to the service, and the reply traverses the same path.
 That amounts to at least four billable messages.
 For a multicast service that has 4 listeners, the message sent to the relay counts as 1 message, and the 4 messages sent to the listeners also each count as a message, resulting in a total of 5 messages.